RD-0110R

 The engine's development started in 2010 and it is a heavily modified version of the RD-0110.
-The main areas of work were shortening the nozzles to optimize them for the atmospheric part of the flight (the RD-0110 is a vacuum optimized engine), propellant piping, heat exchangers and the gimballing system, which was developed by TsSKB Progress.
-The RD-0110R engine is produced at the Voronezh Mechanical Plant.
+The main areas of work were shortening the nozzles to optimize them for the atmospheric part of the flight (the RD-0110 is a vacuum optimized engine), propellant piping, heat exchangers and the gimballing system, which was developed by RKTs Progress.
+The RD-0110R engine was produced at the Voronezh Mechanical Plant.